habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 ### Backup Object

 A backup object is basically a hard drive image.
-Backup objects that hold bootable partitions are called [machine images|#Machine Image].
+Backup objects that hold bootable partitions are called [[machine images|Jargon-Dictionary#Machine-Image]].

 ## C
 ## D